moduspwnens/boa-chat/README.md

 After the command completes successfully:

  * Go to [CloudFormation in the AWS web console](https://console.aws.amazon.com/cloudformation/home).
- * Click the **Create Stack** button and choose to upload the **serverless-web-chat-html.yaml** template from this directory.
+ * Click the **Create Stack** button and choose to upload the **serverless-web-api-html.yaml** template from this directory.
- * Make note of the stack name you choose.
  * Click through the wizard to launch the stack.
+Adjust any settings you'd like.

 Wait until this final stack reaches the **CREATE_COMPLETE** status, select it and click the **Outputs** tab.
-There should be one called **S3Bucket**.
+There should be one called **StaticContentBucket**.
 That's the bucket that needs the static web content.

 For the static content, we just need to fetch the dependencies and upload the resulting files to the S3 bucket.